Frequently asked Questions:

 Teams are created by SYSL trustees randomly at the U5, U6, and U7 age groups.
-At U8 and U9, we ask our coaches to rate the players based on various criteria.
+At U8, we ask our coaches to rate the players based on various criteria.
 Teams are created with players of equal ratings to ensure fair and competitive games throughout the program.

 (Click on a large color block below if you need more age specific information)

 a.
 Click on Big Yellow Register Button at Left (a new window appears, and this current instruction window stays up for directions)